 We have consistently obtained authorization from the Central Bank to distribute dividends corresponding to fiscal years 2003 through 2010.
 Under the new regulations on distribution of dividends, the maximum distributable amount cannot exceed the excess minimum regulatory capital, exclusively considering, to such end, a 75% incremental adjustment to the capital requirement; i.e. the capital remaining after the distribution of dividends must be sufficient to meet the regulatory capital increased by 75% capital.
-For the fiscal years ended December 31, 2011 and 2012 we were not able to distribute dividends because we did not reach the regulatory threshold for dividend distribution under Central Bank regulations.
-We have met the regulatory threshold for dividend distribution for the fiscal year 2013 and we are currently awaiting the Central Bank approval to pay dividends for that fiscal year.
+For fiscal years ended December 31, 2011 and 2012 we were not able to distribute dividends because we did not reach the regulatory threshold for dividend distributed dividends in July 2014.
+We have met the regulatory threshold for dividend distribution for fiscal year 2014, but as of the date of this annual report we are awaiting the Central Bank approval to pay dividends for that fiscal year.